-1. Cool & warm layers
+1. Cool and warm layers

-You may encounter a wide variety of weather on your Nevada tour – from mountains to desert to coast – so be prepared!
+You may encounter a wide variety of weather on your Nevada tour – from mountains to desert to coast – so it's important to be prepared.
 You can't go wrong with leggings, thin pants, vests, t-shirts and shorts.
 If you're visiting in late spring through early autumn, aim for breathable fabrics that will keep you cool, and maybe a few light and breathable jerseys as they dry quickly in case you need to give them a quick wash.
 A thin scarf or linen shirt is also handy to cover your shoulders in the sun.

 2. Smart-casual outfits

 As well as comfy and breathable activewear, you might also want a couple of dressier/smart casual outfits to wear when you're out in Las Vegas before or after your tour, or for when you go out for dinner in the evening.

 Nevada is the driest state in the US, but it's worth bringing a super lightweight poncho just in case the weather turns while you're on the road.
 Something like a mac in a pack will do just fine as they're so light and small you'll forget you even brought one.
 If you're cycling in Nevada, you should consider bringing a jacket that is also windproof for those early morning rides or downhill sections when you might catch a bit of wind chill.

 With all the national parks you'll be visiting, a comfortable pair of hiking boots or sports shoes (with good grip on the sole) is a must.
 If you're cycling, we'd recommend bringing a flat sports shoe with a relatively stiff sole as it makes pedalling much easier.
 Good footwear can be the make or break of developing pesky blisters, so make sure your shoes are properly worn in before your trip.